What is Overactive Bladder (OAB)?

 A recent randomized double-blind, placebo-controlled trial confirms Happy Bladder reduces urinary frequency, urgency, nocturia and bladder accidents.

 Poor bladder control is shown to negatively impact on emotional health and reduce the quality of life for the sufferer.
-Research shows that Happy Bladder significantly improved quality of life measures including feeling less frustrated, social activities and better travel.
+Research shows that Happy Bladder improved quality of life measures including feeling less frustrated, social activities and better travel.
 Using natural medicines is a side effect and effective way to manage symptoms impacting on the quality of life.